Halfwalker/ZFS-root/README.md

     RemoteCommand zfsbootmenu
 ```

 This will run the `zfsbootmenu` command upon login automagically.
-NOTE: one problem is that the ssh session remains after unlocking - need a clean way to ensure it exits after the unlock is finished
+NOTE: one problem is that the ssh session might remain after unlocking - need a clean way to ensure it exits after the unlock is finished

 NOTE: Enabling encryption and Dropbear will _force_ the **ZFSBOOTMENU_BINARY_TYPE** in the config file to be **LOCAL**.
 This will build _zfsbootmenu_ locally from scratch, including Dropbear into the _zfsbootmenu_ initramfs.